y330/FragmentQR/README.md

   <li>Ctrl/Cmd + Shift + L to copy the text fragment.
 Wait for your selected text be highlighted in yellow.
   <li>Ctrl/Cmd+Q to open the extension popup</li>
   <li>Click the paste button</li>
+  <li>Scan it on your mobile device using a QR code scanner such as Google Lens or some default camera apps.
  </ol>
  And thats it!
 If steps 1 or 2 do not work, go to chrome://extensions/shortcuts to reconfigure the shortcuts<p>

-Once you have created a QR code for the selected text, you can scan it on your mobile device using a QR code scanner such as Google Lens or your default camera app. <p>
+<h3>Compatible Browsers:</h3>
-Mac and Windows: Chrome 80+.<P>
+Mac and Windows: Chromium 80+.<P>
 Android: Chrome 80+ and some Chromium 80+ browsers<p>
-IOS: Latest version of Chrome if #shared-highlighting-ios enabled on chrome://flags.<p>
+iOS: Latest version of Google Chrome if #shared-highlighting-ios enabled on chrome://flags.<p>
 <h3>Demo of FragmentQRv1.0</h3>
 YouTube: http://bit.ly/youtubeFragQR
 <h2>Features</h2><p>